 19. How can the Admissions Office at Azim Premji University be contacted?

 20. What is the selection process for Postgraduate Programmes at Azim Premji University?

 The selection process for the programmes includes a written test and a personal interview.

-- Personal Interview: Candidates shortlisted on the basis of their performance in the written test will be called for a personal interview in the period between February-March, 2017.
+- Personal Interview: Candidates shortlisted on the basis of their performance in the National

 The National Entrance Test is conducted at 30 centres across India.
 Details are provided in the below table.
 On receipt of your application form complete in all respects after verification, an admit card will be generated that will give you the details of your test centre.